 Having a guide for steps to take following an experience of sexual assault may help to ground you in the present moment and provide you with resources for seeking support.

-What to do when you’ve been sexually assaulted on an Uber or Lyft ride:
+What to do when you’ve been sexually assaulted during an Uber or Lyft ride:

 1. Seek Help